-Northern lights Scottish Highlands tonight
+Northern lights in Scottish Highlands tonight

 Kp 1 is well below the Kp 3-4 threshold needed for aurora to be visible from Scottish Highlands.